llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 * Lexical context
     * Appearing at file scope is supported.
-    * Appearing within a function definition is not supported.
+    * Appearing within a function definition is not yet supported.
 * Supported clauses
     * `seq` (required)
+    * Specifying a name is not yet supported, so an immediately following prototype or definition is required.
-* Associated declaration
+* Immediately following declaration
-    * A lone function definition or prototype is supported.
+    * A lone function prototype or definition is supported, and the `routine` directive applies to that function.
     * A declaration containing multiple declarators is not supported.
       For example, `void foo(), bar();`.
+* Scope of the directive
+    * A `routine` directive's scope starts at the `routine` directive and extends to the end of the immediately enclosing scope.
+    * A definition or use of any function must appear within the scope of at least one explicit and applying `routine` directive if there is any within the compilation unit.
+Otherwise, a compile-time error diagnostic is produced.
+(TODO: So far these diagnostics have been implemented for definitions but not uses.)
+    * OpenACC 3.2 is not clear about the required locations of definitions and uses of a function relative to applying `routine` directives.
+Clarifications are under discussion among the OpenACC technical committee for inclusion in the OpenACC spec after 3.2.
-* Function definition body
+* Body of the associated function's definition
     * Appearance of any OpenACC directive produces a compile-time error diagnostic.
 Thus, orphaned `loop` constructs are not yet supported.
     * Declaration of a static local variable produces a compile-time error diagnostic.

-As described in the section "Routine Directive" in `README-OpenACC-design.md`, and as revealed by source-to-source mode, Clacc sometimes propagates the OpenMP translation of the `routine` directive to the function's definition for compatibility with Clang's OpenMP support.
-This behavior might be eliminated in the future if it proves to be no longer necessary.

 Subarrays
 ---------